activatedgeek/function-space-map/README.md

 - `--model-name`:  We use `resnet18` (ResNet-18) for all our experiments, same as above.
 - `--ckpt-path`: Path to the directory where the checkpoint is stored, or the checkpoint directly.
 This is often the prefix of the `--log-dir` reported in the training runs.
 - `--dataset`: The dataset with which the checkpoint was trained (so that the checkpoint parameters can be mapped correctly).
-- `--ood-dataset`: Optionally, evaluate the out-of-distribution detection performance on a target dataset.
-- `--corr-config`: The corruption configuration name for [CIFAR-10 corrupted](https://www.tensorflow.org/datasets/catalog/cifar10_corrupted).
-Only applicable when `--dataset=cifar10`.
 - `--batch-size`: Batch size used during evaluation.
 A larger batch size can be used since we do not need memory to preserve computational graphs.

 ### Evaluate Landscape